holographicSol/OmegaFindv2/README.md

     However this default behaviour can be turned of using -I which may be useful if running OmegaFindv2 with scripts that require promptless output.

+    [ Digitless ]
+    For the most part digits in a files resulting magic buffer read will pertain to things like, versioning, dimensions and timestamps.
+    When OmegaFindv2 learns, digits are recorded in the database however when performing various scan techniques it may be preferrable to perform a digitless compartison of files being scanned against records in the database.
+This is so that if OmegaFindv2 learns an association between say a PNG of certain dimensions for example, OmegaFindv2 can then identify any similar PNG of any dimensions, with any verion number etc. This makes OmegaFindv2 extremely powerful at identification.
+    Learning takes place with digits being recorded to the database however when performing various scan techniques (namely D-SCAN and T-SCAN) the buffer strings resulting from files being scanned during the scan technique can be digitlessly compared to the database enabling a powerful digitless comparison of buffer strings.
+    This reduces false positives in a D-SCAN and increases identification yield in a T-SCAN.
+    To perform digitless comparisons use --digitless argument.
+    For strict comparisons that do include digits simply omit --digitless argument when calling OmegaFindv2.

 Help:

     [OmegaFind v2] Forensics tool.
 Search differently.